tamnguyen2604/hotro/docs/vu-an/4-xet-xu-gdt-tt.md

 ---
-sidebar_position: 1
+sidebar_position: 4
 ---

-# Điều tra truy tố
+# Xét xử GĐT-TT

 Docusaurus creates a **page for each blog post**, but also a **blog index page**, a **tag system**, an **RSS** feed...

-adfadf
-ad
-fa
-sdf
-ad
-f
-sd